-No conclusive evidence of Badger activity such as footprints, latrines or hair was recorded on or adjacent to the proposed development site although a possible mammal run that could have been made by Badger was noted on the western boundary of Site 1 (Figure 4 and Plate 10).
-Due to the close proximity of the site to residential areas any potential mammal tracks could be from dogs as evidence of regular dog walking paths were noted across the site; particularly within Site 1.
+No conclusive evidence of Badger activity such as footprints, latrines or hair was recorded on or adjacent to the proposed development site however there is an active sett and latrines located approximately 110m from Site 2.
+A mammal run that could have been made by Badger was noted on the western boundary of Site 1 (Figure 4 and Plate 10) however due to the close proximity of the site to residential areas mammal tracks could be from dogs as evidence of regular dog walking paths were noted across the site; particularly within Site 1.